 The market is flooded with gear designed to appease and aid running humans and their canines.
 Some of the more popular items for jogging with dogs are listed below but vary widely depending on brand and availability.

 Running dog harness

 Harnesses, especially no-pull harnesses, make for a safer, more comfortable dog that’s easier to control.
-While collars certainly get the job done, they’re not as safe as a harness, are more damaging on dog's trachea, and a lot easier to slip out of, which means a dog who really wanted to run into the road (maybe for an abandoned slice of pizza, maybe for a twittering bird) – could.
+While collars certainly get the job done, they’re not as safe as a harness, are more damaging on a dog's trachea, and are a lot easier to slip out of, which means a dog who really wanted to run into the road (maybe for an abandoned slice of pizza, maybe for a twittering bird) – could.

 Additionally, a harnessed dog is not only easier for you to lead and maintain, a harness also doesn’t choke the animal while you do so, as collars can.
 In regard to running with a dog, there are harnesses specifically designed with pockets and such, giving your pet the opportunity to carry their own water or treats while out and about.